sifis-home/privacydashboard/README.md

 You can also run the program by typing in the IDE terminal the `mvn` command.

+Once the application is running, it can be found at the url `localhost:8080`.

 ## Project structure

 - `MainLayout.java` in `src/main/java` contains the navigation setup (i.e., the